StrangeBeeCorp/docs/docs/thehive/administration/authentication/oauth2.md

     You can turn off the **Do not check certificate authority** toggle to bypass certificate validation, but this is not recommended as it may compromise connection security.

-9. Turn on the **Disable hostname verification** toggle to bypass the verification of the server's hostname against the certificate.
+9. Turn on the **Disable hostname verification** toggle if you want to bypass the verification of the server's hostname against the certificate.

 10. Select **Confirm**.